stefanpearson/codename_velociraptor/readme.md

 Instead, we can use progressive enhancement.

-Progressive enhancement is the concept of adding functionality and decoration from a baseline.
+Progressive enhancement is the concept of adding functionality and aesthetics from a baseline.
 Adding these features is entirely dependant on the browsers capability and size.
 It is important that we don't use user-agent sniffing as it is a short-term solution that doesn't solve the underlying problem.
 Testing the browser for features at runtime on the client is a more reliable method and ensures the product is future-proof.

-This workflow and mindset will give you a range of experiences, 'tailored' to the device, for free.
+This workflow and mindset will give you a range of legacy and future-proof experiences, 'tailored' to the device.

 ### Code Formatting

 Formatting is a preference and there is no right or wrong.
 However, ensuring we are consistent means code patterns are readable, predictable and interchangeable.
 In general:

 * indent correctly and ensure there is no unnecessary whitespace
-* use 4 spaces for indentation and avoid tabs (configure your IDE to take care of this for you)
+* use 4 spaces for indentation, **not tabs** (configure your IDE to take care of this for you)
-* **be consistent**
+* **be consistent**, whether it's with your own code, or someone else's.

 ## HTML